CTMQ

 Even though we’d seen this before, many of us were still surprised and confused it worked for the duo who own and operate the tiny brewery.
 And good for them.
 Personally, I found it all a bit ridiculous, but hey, I was wrong.
 Or, one could argue, the people standing in line at 7:45 AM in the March cold to pay too much for beers they’d never had made by brewers who’d never before worked commercially were the “wrong” ones, but I’m guessing Skygazer didn’t care.
 Each four-to-six dollar can they sold was four-to-six more dollars in their pockets.

 As for the business model of not having a taproom or anywhere to sit… I have no issue with that at all.
-It sort of goes against the current grain of opening half-million dollar “spaces” with “experiences,” but in a way, it’s incredible smart.
+It sort of goes against the current grain of opening half-million dollar “spaces” with “experiences,” but in a way, it’s incredibly smart.
 Far less sunken cost, a much cheaper liquor license from the state, and far less for utilities and upkeep.
-I could easily make the argument that for two guys with no prior cred, this was very smart of them.
+I could easily make the argument that for two guys with no prior cred, this was a good plan.
 However, instead of just explaining the situation as I just have, they’ve come up with a ridiculous reason on their website:

 We know not having a taproom may go against everything we are supposed to be as a craft brewery, but we also know how important your time is, and how sometimes it’s better to be able to quickly grab something delicious to take home so you can spend those limited precious moments with the ones you love!